 Ohio University-Main Campus Accreditation

-This institution is accredited by North Central Association of Colleges and Schools, The Higher Learning Commission
+This institution is accredited by Higher Learning Commission

 Specialized institution accreditations: